monocircuit/design/README.md

 ## Content

-The repository is currently split into two main directories `/graphics` and `/svelte`
+The repository is currently split into two main directories `/static` and `/dynamic`

-### `/graphics`
+### `/static`

-The `/graphics` directory contains various digital art designs, especially those that are non-responsive.
-It also might be renamed soon.
+This directory contains static imagery like logos or just the general branding of products and the organization itself.

-### `/svelte`
+### `/dynamic`

-This folder holds everything related to svelte.
-That is mostly reponsive web components.
+Here things like frontend framework components can be found.
+Although it is questioned, if there will be a consistent style throughout all webpages.